Radio Controlled Watermelon

 Burned Out Electronics

 The battery and motor speed controller were destroyed, but amazingly enough the receiver and servo survived.
-The video below shows the burned out electronics, the receiver and server operating from a 5V power supply and the battery that swelled up after the boat tipped over.

 RC Motor Speed Controller Photos

 The motor speed controller board got so hot that the solder melted and some of the components slid off their PCB pads.

 The bottom of the speed controller board showing the heatsink.